What is the REDMAPP study?

 The study will consist of 2 phases.
-In phase 1, parents who are making treatment decisions when their child has relapsed neuroblastoma can take part in an interview (discussion with the researcher) about how they reached their decisions on what treatment to opt for.
+In phase 1, parents who are making treatment decisions when their child has relapsed or refractory neuroblastoma can take part in an interview (discussion with the researcher) about how they reached their decisions on what treatment to opt for.
 This information will inform phase 2 of the study.
 In phase 2, the decision aid will be developed and tested to see how useable it is in supporting parents who are making multiple difficult treatment decisions.

 What does REDMAPP stand for?

-REDMAPP is an acronym for RElapse Decision MAking Parent Process.
+REDMAPP is an acronym for RElapse/REfractory Decision MAking Parent Process.
 The underlying message: RED to reflect the seriousness of neuroblastoma which has relapsed or not responded to standard treatment; MAPP to reflect mapping treatment decision-making over time.
 The REDMAPP acronym and study logo were developed by the Patient Public Involvement Group (see PPI page).
 Creating identity of the study was important to support the developments from the outset (and hopefully is easy to remember!)

 Why is this study needed?

 When a child is diagnosed with neuroblastoma, there is a treatment protocol which guides parents and healthcare professionals through what treatment to give and when.
 Unfortunately if the disease returns, there is no protocol to follow for relapsed neuroblastoma and limited protocols for refractory neuroblastoma.
 This means parents are presented with various treatment options which can be frequently revisited depending on the child’s response to treatment.
-As a result, parent often make a series of repeated complex decisions about treatment.
+As a result, parents often make a series of repeated complex decisions about treatment.